ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 .. todo:: THIS SECTION WAS MOVED HERE - PLS REVIEW AND DECIDE ON OPTIMAL PLACEMENT

-The UFS Medium-Range (MR) Weather Application can be configured at four out of the box resolutions with two different Common Community Physics Package (`CCPP
+The UFS Medium-Range (MR) Weather Application can be configured at four out-of-the-box resolutions with two different Common Community Physics Package (`CCPP
 <https://ccpp-techdoc.readthedocs.io/en/latest/Overview.html>`_) physics suites (``GFSv15p2`` or ``GFSv16beta``).